 Commemorative stamps like these remind us of our automotive heritage and where we came from.

 The initial print run of these stamps was 30 million.
-But they proved to be so popular that the post office has printed another 60 million stamps to meet the demand of collectors.
+But they proved to be so popular that the post office printed another 60 million stamps to meet the demand of collectors.

-To meet the anticipated demand, the post office is printing 100 million of these stamps, so hopefully you can get a set before they sell out at your local post office.
+To meet the anticipated demand, the post office printed 100 million of these stamps.
 Long live snail mail with cool stamps like these!

 Check out Jay Leno's Garage to see his video about why these particular hotrods were chosen for the stamps, and his test drive of the red '32 Ford.